-The District saw reduced revenues as it was affected by a reduced state aid.
-In the area of employee benefits, the District's health insurance did not increase to the level that they had expected.
+The District saw reduced revenues as it was affected by reduced state aid.
+In the area of employee benefits, the District's health insurance did not increase to the level that had been expected.

 The General Fund is the only fund for which a budget is legally adopted.